rpajanssen/java-triangle/exception-handling/after/README.md

 Instead of letting the default Spring error handling kick in, it makes sense again to get some control over the responses.

+Since these exceptions occur within the context of our REST resource we can use the exception-handler class as discussed earlier to handle these.

+In this example we added a handler for the `AccessDeniedException` exception in the `PersonResourceExceptionHandler` class.`

 # And...